brillout/goldpage/docs/readme.template.md

   // The middleware `goldpage` serves our pages. app.use(goldpage);
   ~~~
-  There are also middlewares for Koa and Hapi.
-  (And Goldpage can easily be used without middleware for any other server framework.)
+  Goldpage can be used with any server (Express/Koa/Hapi/...).

-> :information_source: **Goldpage VS Webpack**
-> The Goldpage builder is built on top of Webpack so you may wonder &mdash; what's the difference?
-> Basically Goldpage wraps Webpack in an easier and more flexible tool.
-> We elaborate more later.

-Goldpage is designed from the ground up to be
+Goldpage is designed to be
 easy to use, robust, and flexible.

 **Easy**